monahidalgo/endangered-organisms-tracker-2/docs/index.md

 ## Intended Users
-Students and Professional people will use this App. which would be College students doing research for class.
+* Students and which would be College students doing research for class.
+    > A student found useful details in the App. that pertained to the Endangered Species she was researching for her class project.

+* Professional people will use this App.
 Biologist, Scientists, Photographers, Land Management for National Parks can use this app. to help them identify the species they are wanting to see in the App. for their concerns.

-A student story was she found useful details in the App. that pertained to the Endangered Species she was researching for her class project.

 ## Functionality